-We’ve got 10 simple office decorating ideas to help you create a more positive and welcoming office space, fast!
+These 10 simple office decorating ideas will help you create a more positive and welcoming office space, fast!
 First, you’ll need to assess the state of your current workplace.
-What needs changing, replacing, or updating.
+Think about what needs changing, replacing, or updating.

 1. Replace old furniture

-2. Add some texture
+2. Add texture

 3. Add some colour